matrix-org/matrix-spec-proposals/proposals/3015-room-personal-name.md

 # Alternatives

 1. Instead of setting personal name for rooms via [room's account_data](https://matrix.org/docs/spec/client_server/r0.6.0#put-matrix-client-r0-user-userid-rooms-roomid-account-data-type) we can set personal names directly for Matrix users (mxid), like other messengers (Telegram, WhatsApp, etc) doing.
 This will give similar behavior for DM rooms, but will make impossible to set personal names of rooms with several users (or DM rooms with bots), and intersects with per-room display names feature.
-And this way will be better to implement together with "[Contacts](https://github.com/vector-im/roadmap/issues/10)" feature, which is planned in Element.
+And this way will be better to implement together with "[Contacts](https://github.com/vector-im/roadmap/issues/10)" feature, which is planned in Element, also her is issue about this: [Contact List & Renaming Contacts](https://github.com/matrix-org/matrix-doc/issues/2936).

-2. This feature can be extended via storing personal avatar for room, but, as I think, for multi-user rooms this is unnecessary, and for DM rooms will be better to store personal avatars in some "Contact list" storage, instead of account data in each room.
+2. This feature can be extended via storing personal avatar for room to, but, as I think, for multi-user rooms this is unnecessary, and for DM rooms will be better to implement personal avatars together with "Contacts" feature, mentioned above, instead of use the room's account data for this.

 # Unstable prefix